 Unique Contacts and Opportunities

 Video conferencing allows companies to cooperate with businesses all over the globe.
-There is no need to spend weeks of valuable time travelling to a specific location for negotiations.
+There is no need to spend weeks of valuable time traveling to a specific location for negotiations.
 All you need is a reliable video conferencing platform and some basic equipment.

 Disadvantages of Video Conferencing